M0zzi3/strava-metrics-hub/REPORT.md

 ## 4. Requirements

-The project dependencies are frozen in the `requirements.txt` file included in this archive.
+The project dependencies are frozen in the `requirements.txt`.

 **Key Libraries:**
 *   `Flask==3.1.2`: Web Framework